How to Plan a Trip to Rotorua

 - Fly and land on the Mt Tarawera volcano with Volcanic Air (more info on Viator, Tripadvisor and Klook)

 - Enjoy an authentic Maori tour with Kahukiwi Experiences (on Viator and Tripadvisor)

 - Drive the 4WD challenges at Off Road NZ (on Viator and Tripadvisor)

-For more details on each experience, as well as other ideas, check out the 10 Luxury Activities in Rotorua.
+For more details on each experience, as well as other ideas, check out the 10 Best Luxury Experiences in Rotorua.

 Luxury Stays in Rotorua

 Rotorua really has it all: the international hotels, the luxurious boutique lodges and B&B accommodations.
 Indulge in resorts with a day spa, hotels with geothermally-heated pools and delectable dining options, as listed in the 10 Best Luxury Accommodations in Rotorua.

 Create exceptional family memories in Rotorua, whether it’s through a captivating Maori show or seeing some of New Zealand’s wildlife up-close.
 Witness the earth in motion at one of the many geothermal parks or enjoy an interactive experience with New Zealand’s farm animals on a farm tour.
 The opportunities are endless in Rotorua, no matter the age of your little ones, so continue exploring your options in The Guide to Rotorua for Families.

 Family Activities in Rotorua

 - Experience the famous sheep show and farm tour of Agrodome (more info on Viator, Tripadvisor and KKday)